raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/reassignment.md

     }
   }
 }

+factorial(4)
+  //=> undefined is not a function (evaluating 'innerFactorial(n, 1)')
 ~~~~~~~~

 In that way, `var` is a little like `const` and `let`, we should always declare and bind names before using them.
-The exception is that JavaScript does allow us to use a function declaration after we use it.
+But it's not like `const` and `let` in that it's function scoped, not block scoped.
 In this book, we will use function declarations sparingly, and not use `var` at all.